Jazz Bass Master Blend Wiring: Series/Parallel + Greasebucket + Buffer

 Fralin Split Jazz (2 wires per pickup)

-DiMarzio Ultra Jazz DP149 (4 wires + bare per pickup)
+DiMarzio Model J DP123 (4 wires + bare per pickup)

-The Ultra Jazz has 4-conductor wiring.
-Default configuration is series (how DiMarzio rates the 250mV output).
+The Model J has 4-conductor wiring.
+Default configuration is series (how DiMarzio rates the output).
+This is the recommended configuration for this harness.

 Greasebucket: what it actually does